Are you interested in electric cars but struggling to understand the terminology? Don't worry! Our simple guide helps you through the basics.

 Energy doesn't appear by magic – fossil fuels have to be pumped out of the ground, refined and transported to the fuel pump, while EVs and PHEVs have to get their electricity from somewhere.
 Well-to-wheel describes the total environmental impact of different fuels from their point of origin, to the point at which they're used.

-Emissions are anything created when a fuel is used.
+Zero Emission Vehicles (ZEV) are anything created when a fuel is used.
 They can be as innocuous as water, but generally include at least the greenhouse gas carbon dioxide (CO2), along with gases like nitrous oxide (NO) and particulates.